Privatix/privatix/doc/privatix-core/core/messaging/access/access-template.md

 ## Access template

 `Access template` is agreed format for message, that contains all data needed to Client for this particular service.
-Access template shipped with `service plug-in`.
-Each `service plug-in` has unique access template.
-Both Agent and Client have identical access template, when choose to use same `service plug-in`.
+Access template shipped with `service module`.
+Each `service module` has unique access template.
+Both Agent and Client have identical access template, when choose to use same `service module`.

 `Access template` - is JSON schema that includes: